 The main connecting route for several major southeastern cities to the Boston metropolitan area is Route 24.
 Although relatively short at 40 miles, Route 24 is under a constant deluge of commuter traffic.
 Offering little in the way of twists and turns, this straight shot suffers from design problems and reckless drivers.

-- Antiquated road is narrow with short and dangerous merge lanes
+- The antiquated road is narrow, with short and dangerous merge lanes

 - Police cite frequent speeding and distracted commuters